jsu216/learn_python/tutorials/basic/5/README.md

 ## Function

-You need to reuse you code as much as possible.
+You need to reuse your code as much as possible.
 Function provides a way to reuse your code in different places.

 ### Built in functions